glfw/glfw.github.io/faq.md

 ### 4.3 - Why is my output in the lower-left corner of the window?

 You are passing the window size, which is in screen coordinates, to `glViewport`, which works with pixels.
-On OS X with a Retina display, and possibly on other platforms in the future, screen coordinates and pixels do not map 1:1.
+On macOS with a Retina display, and possibly on other platforms in the future, screen coordinates and pixels do not map 1:1.
 Use the framebuffer size, which is in pixels, instead of the window size.
 See the